strophe/libstrophe/README.markdown

   switch
 - openssl on UNIX systems

-To build libstrophe using autotools you will need autoconf, automake and libtool.
+To build libstrophe using autotools you will need autoconf, automake, libtool and pkg-config.

 In addition, if you wish to run the unit tests, you will need the check package.